Site navigation

 Port overlay

-How the master plan was developed
+How the master plan and port overlay were developed

 Master planning for the priority Port of Abbot Point was a collaborative process undertaken with the North Queensland Bulk Ports Corporation Limited, Whitsunday Regional Council, state and federal agencies, and other key stakeholders in accordance with the Ports Act.

-During the same consultation period we released the Draft Port overlay for the priority Port of Abbot Point for public consultation.
+During the same consultation period we released the draft port overlay for the priority Port of Abbot Point for public consultation.

 Further information about the approach to preparing master plans and how these operate can be found in the Priority ports master planning guideline.